In this lesson, we are going to use the minor pentatonic scale to jump into the world of lead guitar, through learning licks, solos and improvising.

 - Scales Page – A link to the scales page of this site.
 More scales than you can poke a stick at.

-- Making Chicken And Corn Soup With The Dorian Mode – In this lesson we look at using the dorian mode to improvise with.
+- Creating licks with the Dorian Mode – In this lesson we look at using the dorian mode to improvise with.
 It’s a pretty advanced lesson, but you may find it interesting.